aredn/documentation/index.rst

 ===========================
-AREDN |trade| Documentation
+AREDN® Documentation
 ===========================

 :Release: |release|

 This documentation set consists of several sections which are shown in the navigation list.

-* The **Getting Started Guide** walks through the process of configuring an AREDN |trade| radio node to be part of a mesh network.
+* The **Getting Started Guide** walks through the process of configuring an AREDN® radio node to be part of a mesh network.
 * The **Network Design Guide** provides background information and tips for planning and deploying a robust mesh network.
 * The **Applications and Services Guide** discusses the types of programs or services that can be used across a mesh network.
 * The **How-to Guides** provide tips and techniques for various tasks.